temuller/hostphot/README.md

 v3.2.0

-* VISTA and UKIDSS photometry now agree with 2MASS
+* VISTA and UKIDSS photometry now agrees with 2MASS
 * Fixing Legacy Survey erros - now using the invvar maps for proper values
-* Adding DLR distnace to the aperture output
+* Adding DLR distance to the aperture output
 * Speeding up some downloads of image cutouts

 v3.1.2